Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-Estimated insurance rates for a Dodge Challenger are $1,342 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $254, collision costs $374, and liability is $534.
-Liability-only insurance costs around $588 a year, with high-risk driver insurance costing $2,888 or more.
-16-year-old drivers pay the most at $5,214 a year or more.
+The average insurance prices for a Dodge Challenger are $1,294 every 12 months for full coverage.
+Comprehensive costs an estimated $234, collision costs $346, and liability is estimated at $534.
+Liability-only insurance costs approximately $588 a year, with high-risk driver insurance costing around $2,792.
+Teens cost the most to insure at $5,080 a year or more.

-Prices are based on $500 policy deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates include averaging for all 50 states and for different Challenger trim levels.
+Includes $500 deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all states and for all Challenger models.

-Choosing to live in a large city can make a big difference on the price of insurance.
-More rural locations are statistically proven to have lower incidents of physical damage claims than congested cities.
+Living in a larger city can make a big difference on insurance rates.
+More rural locations are shown to have more infrequent accident claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.